VAT in the Netherlands: Rates, Registration, and Compliance Guidelines

 The VAT registration process for domestic businesses is completed online by submitting a registration form that includes information on legal entity type, company name, address, and turnover.
 Additional documentation, such as a certificate of incorporation, may be required.

-Once the VAT registration process is completed, the domestic business receives a VAT ID number, which should later be indicated on all issued invoices.
+Once the VAT registration process is completed, the domestic business receives a VAT ID number, which must later be indicated on all issued invoices.

-Foreign businesses may be required to register for VAT in the Netherlands if they perform taxable activities in the Netherlands.
+Foreign businesses may be required to register for VAT in the Netherlands if they perform taxable activities there.
 The Tax Administration, specifically the Department of International Issues, is responsible for dealing with foreign businesses and their VAT obligations, except those that appoint a tax representative.
-In that case, the tax representative's competent tax office will deal with the foreign company's VAT-related matters.
+In that case, the competent tax office of the tax representative will deal with the foreign company's VAT-related matters.

-The registration form is completed electronically but should be printed, personally signed and mailed to the competent tax office.
+The registration form is completed electronically but must be printed, personally signed, and mailed to the competent tax office.

 VAT Returns in the Netherlands